Ada-Developers-Academy/core-unit-2/api-7-refactoring/extracting-helper-functions-from-dict.md

 - We're testing that `from_dict` raises a `KeyError` when given a dictionary with missing keys.
 - We're testing that `from_dict` ignores extra keys in the dictionary.

 These aren't the only behaviors we could have decided on, but they'll meet our initial needs of making sure we have the data we need to create a `Book`.
 How we communicated that keys are missing was up to us, but since Python raises a `KeyError` when we try to access a key that doesn't exist in a dictionary, we decided to raise a `KeyError` in our tests as well.
 This will also work well with the existing error logic in the `create_book` route.
-It would also have been a valid to make a different decision about how to handle extra keys.
+It would also have been valid to make a different decision about how to handle extra keys.
 Ignoring them is a common choice, but we could also have restricted the endpoint to only allow valid keys

 After running our test suite, we should see all the new tests failing, but everything else passing.
 We have achieved the Red phase of Red-Green-Refactor!
 Next stop, Green!